 A set of 110 cards issued in two Series.
 I'm not sure how many

 cards you got with each 3d pack, but with Series 1 you automatically

 got a nice paper pennant in each pack, and with Series 2 a nice

 metalised team emblem.

-The wrappers from the following years are fairly easy to identify and
+The wrappers from the following years are fairly easy to identify

-from each year are shown below:
+offers' from each year are shown below: